Circles and PiConic Sections

 A 16-century drawing of epicycles in the Geocentric model.
 The Greek word “planetes” means “wanderers”.

-Over time, people realised that Earth was just one of many planets orbiting the sun (the Heliocentric model), but it wasn’t until 1609, that the astronomer Johannes Kepler discovered that planets actually move on elliptical orbits.
+Over time, people realised that Earth was just one of many planets orbiting the sun (the Heliocentric model), but it wasn’t until 1609, that the astronomer Johannes Kepler (1571 – 1630) was a German astronomer and mathematician.
+He was the imperial mathematician in Prague, and he is best known for his three laws of planetary motion.
+Kepler also worked in optics, and invented an improved telescope for his observations.

 The sun is in one of the two focal points of these ellipses.
 The planets speed up as they get closer to the sun, and slow down as they move further away.